Dick Allen, Phillies legend and 7-time All-Star, dies at 78

 In 2014, Allen missed getting into the National Baseball Hall of Fame by one vote.
 He was on the Golden Era ballot that focuses on players who starred in the majors from 1950-69.
 He needed 12 votes to get enshrined.

-The Golden Days committee was supposed to get together this month in regards to electing the next Hall of Fame class.
-However, the Hall of Fame recently announced that its Board of Directors has voted unanimously to reschedule this winter's two Era Committee elections as a result of uncertainties associated with the COVID-19 pandemic.
+The Golden Days Committee was supposed to meet on Dec.
+6. to elect the next Hall of Fame class.
+However, the Hall of Fame Board announced in August that its Board of Directors had voted unanimously to reschedule this winter’s two Era Committee elections because of the COVID-19 pandemic.

 Allen could be a major candidate for the Hall of Fame in 2021.
 He has all the qualifications to be enshrined.

-In 2018, he was inducted into the Negro Leagues Baseball Museum (NLNM) "Hall of Game."
+In 2018, he was inducted into the Negro Leagues Baseball Museum (NLBM) “Hall of Game.”

 Log In